All Episodes

 Right?

-What are you gonna be eating?
+What are you going to be eating?

-I think my president uh will give me moments of relief, and uh Madam Vice President will give me moments of agita that will be soothed by Tito's and tonic.
+And Madam Vice President will give me moments of ajada that will be soothed by Tito's and Tonic.

-Tito's and tonic.
+Tito's and Tonic.

-All right, I like the Tito's part.
+I like the Tito's part.

 You can live without the tonic.